 \section{Introduction}

-With recent advances in novel-view synthesis, such as Neural Radiance Fields (NeRFs)~\citep{nerf} or 3D Gaussians Splatting (3DGS)~\citep{3dgs}, a casual user can reconstruct a 3D environment using a conventional camera input, and enjoy a photo-realistic experience of exploring the environment.
+With recent advances in novel-view synthesis, such as Neural Radiance Fields (NeRFs)~\cite{nerf} or 3D Gaussians Splatting (3DGS)~\cite{3dgs}, a casual user can reconstruct a 3D environment using a conventional camera input, and enjoy a photo-realistic experience of exploring the environment.
 The representation stores the complex distribution of light and geometry of the static scene in an unstructured format.
 If we model the everyday environments where people live, daily activities often induce changes within the scene, quickly making the reconstruction obsolete.
-One may need to rerun these algorithms from scratch, or incorporate 4D representations that encapsulate the dynamic movements of the 3D representation~\citep{d-nerf, 4dgs, dycheck}.
-The former discards the previously acquired information, while the latter requires smooth motions to be captured and processed from continuous observation.
+One may need to rerun these algorithms from scratch, or incorporate 4D representations that encapsulate the dynamic movements of the 3D representation~\cite{d-nerf, 4dgs, dycheck}.
+The former discards the previously acquired information, while the latter can only process with continuous observation of smooth motion.
 Both approaches suffer from significant redundancy and are not desirable for modeling everyday environments in practical applications, such as location-based services, digital twins, or robotic setups.

 We argue that a practical strategy for modeling evolving real-world environments is to efficiently detect and update changes.
-Instead of requiring continuous captures of the entire scene, we suggest a light-weight update of the changed region from a sparsely captured image, as demonstrated in Figure~\ref{fig:teaser}.
-While the setup is designed to be a plausible approach to model everyday environments, it is highly under-constrained and therefore requires a strong scene prior.
-The challenge is to efficiently update the scene without many artifacts while maintaining the necessary information for photorealistic rendering.
-Previous works introduce approaches that use only a sparse set of input images for novel-view synthesis~\citep{regnerf, sparsenerf, instantsplat}, which still suffer from severe artifacts when viewpoint changes significantly.
-The continual learning method can sustain the pre-captured information~\citep{cl-nerf, cl-splats, gaussianupdate} only with multiple captures for updates, as it lacks structural priors.
+Instead of requiring continuous captures of the entire scene, we suggest a light-weight update of the changed region from a sparse set of images, as demonstrated in~\cref{fig:teaser}.
+While our setup suggests comparably flexible and realistic input requirements, it is highly under-constrained and therefore requires a strong scene prior.
+The challenge is to efficiently update the scene without notable artifacts while maintaining the necessary information for photorealistic rendering.
+Previous works that adapt novel-view synthesis into sparse input still suffer from severe artifacts when the viewpoint changes significantly~\cite{regnerf, sparsenerf, instantsplat}.
+The continual learning method can sustain the pre-captured information~\cite{cl-nerf, cl-splats, gaussianupdate}, but relies on multiple captures for updates, as it lacks structural priors.